ABOUT GAY SKI WEEK QT & WINTER PRIDE

 Gay Ski Week QT started in 2012, when we thought it was about time Queenstown had an event that celebrated diversity in all its forms.
 7 years later, and we’re now the largest gay pride festival in the Southern Hemisphere, with more partners, pomp and parties than ever before.

-This year's festival marks a shift towards a braoder festival called Winter Pride.
+2018's WInter Pride festival marked a shift towards a broader, more inclusive festival.
 We are placing a renewed emphasis on growing the ON-MOUNTAIN SERIES, with a designated mountain resort hosting the festival each day so that we can keep the fun in one place.
 This year, our partner mountains are working with us to dedicate areas of their bars and restaurants to our pride festival, meaning music, plenty of socialising and a real pride vibe on the slopes.

 Our free ski / boarding guides will also be there to show you around.
 Just like you, they are people who are here on holiday and who want to have the best time yet.
 They are volunteering to help make your trip even more fun and we are confident that you'll love them.